 Folders help to organize related scripts and queries into groups, so, first of all, it’s necessary to create a folder structure for the new project.
 The root folder will contain three folders: Security, Database objects, Data.
 Folders for every database object type that is created in the project will be available in the Database objects folder.
 To create such folder structure, perform the following steps.

-Now, you have a folder structure for our project.
+Now, you have a folder structure for the project.
 Note that project folders are not real Windows folders, information about these folders is stored in a project file.
 When you create or delete folders, corresponding Windows folders are not created or deleted.

 CREATE TABLE dept (